Jake-991/bella-beat-project/README.md

 Sample Size Variations: Some datasets have fewer entries than others, which may affect the accuracy of analysis when merged.
 Inconsistent Recording Times: Certain activity metrics were not recorded consistently across all users, leading to potential biases in aggregated data.
 Imputed Values: While imputation was used to handle missing values, these estimates may not fully capture the actual user behavior.

+## Analyze: Exploratory Data Analysis and Insights
+### Overview
+The Analyze phase focuses on performing Exploratory Data Analysis (EDA) to uncover patterns, trends, and relationships in the data.
+This step helps in understanding how different factors such as activity levels, sleep patterns, and calorie burn align with user behavior and wellness outcomes.
+Using Excel, SQL, and data visualization tools, key insights are drawn to address the main business questions.

+### Key Questions Addressed
+Activity Patterns:

+### What are the most popular types of physical activities users engage in (e.g., steps, active minutes)?
+How do activity levels vary throughout the day, and are there peak times when users are most active?
+User Behavior Analysis:

+### How does user behavior differ between weekdays and weekends in terms of activity levels, calorie burn, and sleep duration?
+What factors correlate with higher levels of physical activity (e.g., heart rate, sleep quality)?
+Calorie and Sleep Monitoring:

+### How do users’ calorie consumption and burn patterns align with their activity levels?
+Are there specific sleep patterns or habits that correlate with increased activity levels or higher overall wellness scores?
+Demographic and Behavioral Segmentation:

+### Are there specific user segments (e.g., age groups, activity levels) that demonstrate higher engagement rates or consistent product usage?
+1. Activity Patterns:
+Analysis Approach:
+Data Used: dailyActivity_merged.csv
+Metrics Analyzed:
+Total Steps
+Active Minutes (very active, fairly active, lightly active) Sedentary Minutes
+Key Findings:
+Most Popular Activities: The majority of users spend a significant amount of time in lightly active minutes and sedentary minutes.
+Only a smaller portion of the day is spent in very active minutes, indicating room for encouraging more high-intensity activities.
+Peak Activity Times: Analysis of the minute-level steps data revealed that users are most active during the morning (7–9 AM) and late afternoon (5–7 PM), coinciding with commuting times and after-work hours.
+Visualization:
+A line chart was created to show activity peaks during the day.
+This can help Bellabeat target these periods with notifications or workout suggestions.
+Insights:
+#### Recommendation: Bellabeat could develop features that push for more high-intensity workouts during the afternoon peak times or introduce reminders for users who remain in sedentary minutes for too long.
+2. User Behavior Analysis:
+Analysis Approach:
+Data Used: dailyActivity_merged.csv, dailyCalories_merged.csv, and sleepDay_merged.csv
+Metrics Analyzed:
+Activity levels, Calories burned, and Sleep duration across weekdays and weekends.
+Key Findings:
+Weekday vs. Weekend Activity: Users are generally more active on weekends, with higher steps and active minutes.
+Sleep duration is also longer on weekends, suggesting users compensate for lack of sleep during the week.
+Correlation Analysis:
+Calories vs. Steps: A strong positive correlation (r ≈ 0.69) was found between calories burned and total steps taken, confirming that more active users burn more calories.
+Sleep vs. Activity: A weak correlation (r ≈ 0.3) was found between sleep duration and activity levels, suggesting that while good sleep is important, it is not the primary driver of higher activity levels.
+Visualization:
+Bar charts comparing average steps, calories burned, and sleep duration on weekdays vs. weekends.
+Scatter plots showing the relationship between calories burned and active minutes.
+Insights:
+#### Recommendation: Bellabeat could develop specific weekend challenges or promote healthier sleep habits during the week to boost user engagement and activity levels during weekdays.
+3. Calorie and Sleep Monitoring:
+Analysis Approach:
+Data Used: dailyCalories_merged.csv, dailyActivity_merged.csv, and sleepDay_merged.csv
+Metrics Analyzed:
+Daily calories burned, sleep duration, and active minutes.
+Key Findings:
+Calories and Activity Alignment: Users with higher very active minutes tend to burn significantly more calories.
+Those with lightly active minutes or sedentary behavior tend to burn fewer calories, even if they have long activity durations.
+Sleep Patterns and Activity: Users with better sleep quality (i.e., higher REM sleep or fewer wake times) tend to engage in more intense physical activity the following day.
+However, longer sleep duration doesn’t always equate to higher activity levels.
+Visualization:
+A scatter plot visualizing the relationship between very active minutes and calories burned.
+Correlation matrix showing the relationship between sleep quality metrics and physical activity.
+Insights:
+#### Recommendation: Bellabeat should encourage users to improve sleep quality rather than just sleep duration.
+Features like sleep hygiene tips or wake-up time consistency could be introduced to improve overall wellness scores.
+4. Demographic and Behavioral Segmentation:
+Analysis Approach:
+Data Used: dailyActivity_merged.csv and sleepDay_merged.csv
+Metrics Analyzed:
+Segmenting Users: Users were segmented into Low Activity, Moderate Activity, and High Activity based on their average steps per day.
+Key Findings:
+High Activity Users: Users who took more than 10,000 steps per day showed consistently higher engagement with the app and had better wellness scores (calories burned, active minutes).
+Low Activity Users: These users tended to spend more time in sedentary minutes and showed lower levels of engagement with Bellabeat’s fitness features.
+Visualization:
+A pie chart was used to represent the distribution of users in each activity segment.
+Bar charts showing the comparison of engagement metrics (steps, active minutes, calories burned) across user segments.
+Insights:
+#### Recommendation: Bellabeat could create personalized recommendations for each user segment:
+For Low Activity users: Provide motivational content and easier workout routines.
+For High Activity users: Offer rewards, challenges, or advanced tracking features to maintain engagement.
+General Insights and Recommendations for Bellabeat:
+Encourage High-Intensity Activity: Since users with higher very active minutes burn more calories, Bellabeat could introduce features that encourage short, intense workout sessions.
+Weekday vs. Weekend Engagement: To increase engagement during the weekdays, Bellabeat could launch weekday challenges or introduce reminders for users to stay active during work hours.
+Improve Sleep Quality: Bellabeat can promote sleep hygiene features that focus on improving sleep quality rather than just sleep duration.
+Encouraging users to follow a consistent sleep routine could help them become more active during the day.
+Segmented User Engagement: Personalizing the app experience based on user activity levels will increase overall engagement.
+Bellabeat could offer different types of recommendations, content, and incentives based on whether users fall into the low, moderate, or high activity segments.